ABOUT THE BMW MOA FOUNDATION

 MOA Foundation Director

-Marty’s real life role as Development and Operations Officer at the Naval Aviation Museum Foundation allows him to support the National Naval Aviation Museum in Pensacola, Florida.
+Marty chairs the Historical Archive committee and has served on the executive committee of the MOA Foundation in the role of secretary.
+Marty’s current role as Development and Operations Officer at the Naval Aviation Museum Foundation allows him to support the National Naval Aviation Museum in Pensacola, Florida.
 There, he focuses on exhibit design and improving the visitor experience.
 Marty’s experience in this role is invaluable to the BMW MOA Foundation because he is helping to develop the dream of building a Museum and Historical Archive that will document the unique story of MOA members, the organization, as well as inspiring a new generation of riders to be a part of motorcycling and hopefully the MOA.

 Service is what drives Marty’s passion to serve MOA members.
 Marty says his work at the Foundation is most rewarding when we can provide training to riders that seek to perfect their craft of riding a motorcycle safely and responsibly.
 “While we are all able to ride a motorcycle, I enjoy the challenge of riding better each time I go out and taking a reflective look at how well I am doing.
 Taking a motorcycle training course has always been rewarding for me as it is vector check on how well I am doing and where I can improve.”